WojciechGw/cc65-rp6502os/README.md

 00    - file format version

 segment of data (at least one)
-FF FF - data segment start
+FF FF - data segment start</br>
-00    - target memory type 00 - RAM 01 - XRAM
+00    - target memory type 00 - RAM 01 - XRAM</br>
-00    - reserved (idea: number of memory bank, only if target memory is RAM) 00 80 - begin address for segment's data
+00    - reserved (idea: number of memory bank, only if target memory is RAM)</br>
+00 80 - begin address for segment's data</br>
-00 80 - run address if it differs from FF FF (this matters only if target memory is RAM) 00 DC - size of data data
+00 80 - run address if it differs from FF FF (this matters only if target memory is RAM)</br>
+00 DC - size of data</br>
+data</br>

-next segments
+next segments if needed</br>